 My civilized name you can read above, but when my feet are covered by moccasins I’m also known as Char.
-The name derives from an incident with a tin cup warming by the fire.
+The name derives from an incident with a tin cup warming by the fire at the AMM Nationals in 2004.
 Being a bit disoriented at the time I put the warm side to my mouth and literary got a charred lip; hence Char.

 My persona is that of a Rocky Mountain trapper from the 1830s, also known as a mountain man or mountaineer.
 A character I try to emulate as truthful as possible in both gear and through experience.

 I live in Sweden, so that’s where I spend most of my nights under the stars.
-Since 2006 I’ve had the pleasure of doing this with my brothers (and now a sister) from the Scandinavian Mountain Men (SMM) which my friend Mike Nilsson and I founded.
+Since 2006 I’ve had the pleasure of doing this with my brothers and sisters from the Scandinavian Mountain Men (SMM) which my friend Mike Nilsson and I founded.
 The SMM consists of a small bunch of North American fur trade enthusiasts that just like me loves to get out on the ground putting ourselves and our well researched gear to the test.
 Since you are reading this at our SMM website we need no further introduction.

 My first visit to the Rockies was in 2004 when I traveled the great West following the trails of the original mountaineers.
 This was also my first real contact with the great American brotherhood known as the American Mountain Men (AMM).
-A few years later I was given the opportunity to become a probationary member (pilgrim) and in 2011 I had finally managed to pass the mandatory requirements* and became a full AMM member (bossloper).
+A few years later I was given the opportunity to become a probationary member (pilgrim) and in 2011, with great help from my friend and sponsor "Teton Todd" Glover, I finally managed to pass the mandatory requirements* and became a full AMM member (bossloper).
 My AMM membership number is # 2035.

 Since my first visit to the western fur trade country in 2004 I have been fortunate to make similar trips in 2010 and 2012.
 Fur trade related pictures from those adventures can be found in our gallery in the menu to your left.